 The Trust is using the Canadian dollar as its presentation currency.
 All assets and liabilities are translated using the exchange rate at the reporting date.
 Revenue and expenses are translated using the average rate for the period.
 Equity accounts are translated using the historical rate.
-The translation differences from the Trust's functional currency of U.S. dollars to the presentation currency of Canadian dollars are recorded in other comprehensive income (loss), these are to be distributed to holders of redeemable units.
+The translation differences from the Trust's functional currency of U.S. dollars to the presentation currency of Canadian dollars are recorded in other comprehensive income.